University of Colorado to change transfer process following Deion Sanders' hire

 However, with new head football coach Deion Sanders being introduced in a press conference Sunday, DiStefano seemed ready to shake things up.

-"We're working to give coach and all of his student-athletes the stools they need to succeed," Distefano said.
+"We're working to give coach and all of his student-athletes the skills they need to succeed," Distefano said.

-"This new initiative combined with the NIL collective and our existing resources for student-athletes will set out football team up for long term success," said DiStefano.
+"This new initiative combined with the NIL collective and our existing resources for student-athletes will set our football team up for long term success," said DiStefano.

 for more features.